anishrijal/exercise-git/README.md

 #### 1 What is Git?

+Git is the most widely used version control system which is used for software development and other version control tasks

 #### 2 What is Github?
+GitHub is a Git repository hosting service where there are many of its own features.
+While Git is a command line tool, GitHub provides a Web-based graphical interface.
+It also provides access control and several collaboration features, such as a wikis and basic task management tools for every project.

 #### 3 Describe the command that were used on Try Git tutorial.
+Command used in try Git:
+git status -s
+git init (initialize empty git repository) git commit -m (description for the change) git add '*.txt' (wild card to add) git log (for changes committed) git remote add origin http://,,,,,../ (to push our local rep to github server) git push u origin master (tells git where to put our commits when ready,
+                -u tell git to remember the procedure so we can it next time) git pull origin master (to pull changes) git diff head(to see what has been changed) git diff --staged (to see changes you just staged) git reset git branch branchname(to add a new branch for changed) git checkout branchname(to switch branches) git merge branchname (to merge all change made) git branch -d branchname (to delete branch)

 #### 4 What are the main advantages?
+work offline
+fast to work with
+repositories are smaller
+moving or adding files
+ignore certain files
+branches
+check the status of changes
+stash branches

 ##Exercise